Walnut Creek Alpacas, Oklahoma

-Babies are God's most precious gift and baby alpacas (cria) are no exception to the rule.
+Babies are God's most precious gift and baby alpacas (crias) are no exception to the rule.
+We put together some basic information about breeding to help you get familiar with breeding alpacas.

-Breeding age:
+Breeding

-The non-pregnant female alpaca will cush when the breeding male sings (orgles).
-Breeding can take as long as 45 minutes.
+The non-pregnant female alpaca will cush, fall to her knees, when the breeding male sings (orgles).
 A pregnant female will spit or run from the male.

 Testing for pregnancy: